Rivas142/WorldCupGame/README.md

 `"probability_2"` : 20%

 After selecting the difficulty, the player then gets prompted to select the team they want to use (must be a team that participated in the 2022 World Cup).
-Once selecting the team the player's group as well as the groups for every other team in the tournament will be created.
+Once selecting the team, the player's group as well as the groups for every other team in the tournament will be created.
 An example group can be seen below (For this example the player has selected Spain as their team, but the game will give the option to see every group for the tournament):

 ![image](https://github.com/Rivas142/WorldCupGame/assets/44100453/f727ff66-8da4-4210-8043-51ff62b6434c)

 The player is then ready to start the matches!
-To advance to the knockout games, the player's team must be top 2 in the group in number of points.
+To advance to the knockout games, the player's team must be top 2 in the group in terms of number of points.
 If the player's team is 3rd or 4th in the group, they will be eliminated and the game will end.

 Before starting any match in the tournament, the game will prompt the start of a head's or tail's game.
 This will decide if the player or the computer will choose to attack first (shoot first) or defend first (block first).
 This process is the same when starting a penatly shootout in real life.
 The first message will be like this: